aspose-words/Aspose.Words-Documentation/java/getting-started/features/supported-features-on-document-save/export-to-a-printing-device/footnotes-and-endnote-features-supported-on-print-export/_index.md

 ﻿---
-title: Footnotes and Endnote Features Supported on Print Export – Aspose.Words for Java
+title: Footnotes and Endnote Features Supported on Print Export
+second_title: Aspose.Words for Java
 articleTitle: Footnotes and Endnote Features Supported on Print Export
 linktitle: Footnotes and Endnote Features Supported on Print Export
 description: "Work with footnote and endnote features when sending a document to printer."